Modern Machine Learning for LHC Physicists: Generation and simulation

 \subsubsection{Architecture}

-To model complex densities precisely and sample from them in a controlled manner, normalizing flows are extremely useful.
-They transform a random variable

-using a \underline{bijective mapping}.
-The physical phase space density and the latent density are then related as
+To model complex densities precisely and sample from them in a controlled manner, we would like to modify the VAE architecture such that the latent space can encode all phase space correlations.
+We can choose the dimensionality of the latent vector $r$ the same as the dimensionality of the phase space vector $x$.
+This gives us the opportunity to define the encoder and decoder as \underline{bijective mappings}, which means that the encoder and the decoder are really the same network evaluated in opposite directions.
+This architecture is called a normalizing flow or an invertible neural network (INN),

-where $\overline{G}_\theta(x)$ denotes the inverse transformation to $G_\theta(r)$ defined in Eq.\eqref{eq:def_inn}.
+where $\overline{G}_\theta(x)$ denotes the inverse transformation to $G_\theta(r)$.
 Given a sample $r$ from the latent distribution, we can use $G$ to generate a sample from the target distribution.
 Alternatively, we can use a sample $x$ from the target distribution to compute its density using the inverse direction.
-This bijective mapping provides us with a powerful generative pipeline to model the phase space density,
+In terms of the network $G_\theta(r)$ the physical phase space density and the latent density are related as

-For this to be a useful approach, we require the latent distribution $\pl$ to be known and simple enough to allow for efficient sample generation, $G_\theta$ to be flexible enough for a non-trivial transformation, and its Jacobian determinant to be efficiently computable.
+For an INN we require the latent distribution $\pl$ to be known and simple enough to allow for efficient sample generation, $G_\theta$ to be flexible enough for a non-trivial transformation, and its Jacobian determinant to be efficiently computable.
 We start by choosing a multivariate Gaussian with mean zero and an identity matrix as the covariance at the distribution $\pl$ in the unbounded latent space.
 The INN we will use is a special variant of a normalizing flow network, inspired by the RealNVP architecture, which guarantees a \begin{itemize} \item bijective mapping between latent space and physics space; \item equally fast evaluation in both direction; \item tractable Jacobian, also in both directions. \end{itemize} The construction of $G_\theta$ relies on the usual assumption that a chain of simple invertible nonlinear maps gives us a complex map.
 This means we transform the latent space into phase space with several transformation layers, for which we need to know the Jacobians.
 For instance, we can use \underline{affine coupling layers} as building blocks.
 Here, the input vector $r$ is split in half, $r = (r_1,r_2)$, allowing us to compute the output $x=(x_1,x_2)$ of the layer as

 where $s_i, t_i$ ($i=1,2$) are arbitrary functions, and $\odot$ is the element-wise product.
 In practice each of them will be a small multi-layer network.
 The Jacobian of the transformation $G$ is an upper triangular matrix, and its determinant is just the product of the diagonal entries.